In crisis or thinking about suicide? Call or text 988 for the Suicide and Crisis Lifeline. Veterans press 1.

 Who this is for

-We write for the people carrying the load: the combat veteran who cannot turn the alarm off, the paramedic replaying a call, the police spouse walking on eggshells, the family trying to help without knowing how.
-Trauma does not follow rank or schedule.
-Neither does recovery.
+The combat veteran who cannot turn the alarm off.
+The paramedic replaying a call.
+The police spouse walking on eggshells.
+The family trying to help without knowing how.
+Trauma does not follow rank or schedule, and neither does recovery.
 Everything here is written to be read at 2 a.m. when you cannot sleep, in words a person can actually use.

 This is an independent information site, not a clinic and not a brand.
 We do not sell treatment.
 We point to widely accepted facts from sources like the VA National Center for PTSD and the American Psychological Association, and we say plainly when something is still being studied.
 If a guide ever reads like a guarantee or a miracle, we have failed.
 Recovery is real, but it is work, and it looks different for everyone.